F.N.B. Stadium (Pittsburgh): 2018 expansion

 To meet USSF Division II requirements, Highmark Stadium began an expansion effort to add 1,000 seats, meeting the minimum required capacity of 5,000.
-The project is anticipated to be completed ahead of the 2019 season.
+The project was completed ahead of the 2019 season.

 2028 expansion

 On August 19, 2025, the Riverhounds announced a planned expansion that would bring Highmark Stadium's capacity to 15,000.
 This, among other alterations, would bring the stadium in line with USSF Division I requirements, following the United Soccer League's announcement of a planned Division I league earlier that year.
 The expansion is expected to be complete by 2028.

-Home opener

-Although several warm-up matches and other non-soccer events were held at the stadium previously, the first official Riverhounds match took place on April 13, 2013, against the Harrisburg City Islanders.